film stills from CROSSROADS 2022

-Cinematheque seeks submissions of recent films, videos and works of performance cinema for CROSSROADS 2022, the thirteenth iteration of our annual film festival.
-Pending resolution to the COVID-19 pandemic, CROSSROADS 2022 will be held in early June 2022 (San Francisco venue to be determined) with the festival line-up to be announced mid-April 2022.
-CROSSROADS 2022 will also be presented with a strong online component at www.sfcinematheque.org.
+Cinematheque seeks submissions of recent films, videos and works of performance cinema for CROSSROADS 2023, the fourteenth iteration of our annual film festival.
+CROSSROADS 2023 will be held September 8–10 at Gray Area with the festival line-up to be announced mid-June 2023.
+CROSSROADS 2023 will also feature an online component, featuring (most likely) works included in the theatrical presentations, at www.sfcinematheque.org.

-As a celebration of recent/contemporary film, video and performance, CROSSROADS prefers to preview film/video work completed 2018–2022.
-If you have work completed prior to 2018 that you strongly feel would be right for CROSSROADS feel free to send it along, keeping our curatorial preference in mind.
+As a celebration of recent/contemporary film, video and performance, CROSSROADS prefers to preview fim/video work completed 2019–2023.
+If you have work completed prior to 2019 that you strongly feel would be right for CROSSROADS feel free to send it along, keeping our curatorial preference in mind.

 There are absolutely no hard and fast genre restrictions governing the CROSSROADS curatorial process.
-That said, CROSSROADS tends to lean toward presenting works that engage with the histories and traditions associated with forms of cinema identified as avant-garde, experimental, underground, personal, graphic, abstract, expanded, “visionary,” etc etc etc, including work that is otherly challenging (in terms of form and content), including “conceptual” work and work that is overly expansive, confounding or boundary-crossing.
+That said, CROSSROADS tends to lean toward presenting works that engage with the histories and traditions associated with forms of cinema identified as avant-garde, experimental, underground, personal, graphic, abstract, expanded, “visionary,” etc etc etc, including work that is otherly challenging (in terms of form and content) and also including “conceptual” work and work that is expansive (whatever that means), confounding or boundary-crossing.
+Multi-projector work, film/video performance, presentations with live music (or other live components) and other “expanded cinema” forms are staples of the CROSSROADS experience and are ready to be challenged so please share this work.
+We are open to works of all durations, ranging from infinitesimally short to challengingly long.
 We are also interested in formally innovative narrative and documentary forms, animated works and the like.
-We are less interested in traditionally-formatted narratives, “feature films” or topically-oriented documentary films.
+We are less interested in traditionally-formatted narratives or topically-oriented documentary films.
 We delight in new forms and surprises so if you think your film is right for CROSSROADS please share.
-Please see this history of CROSSROADS for examples of past exhibitions and/or view CROSSROADS 2021 in its entirety (through October 21, 2021) here.
-In terms of online programming we are particularly interested in work that is performative and/or involves collaboration across digital networks or otherwise engages with aspects of livestreaming, remote viewing, and geographically dispersed artists (and audiences).
-Please contact firstname.lastname@example.org with any questions.
+Please see this history of CROSSROADS for examples of past exhibitions.
+Please contact email@example.com with any questions.

 We are quite honored to present world, national and local premieres of work and proudly reference such status in promoting the festival and its programs.
 The CROSSROADS curatorial process is open, however, to all works regardless of “premiere status.”
 We hold no policy of inclusion or exclusion based on this status and such status has no bearing whatsoever on our selection decisions.

-Viable formats for cinema space exhibition include 8mm, Super-8mm, 16mm, 35mm, QuickTime/ProRes, Blu-ray and DCP.
+Viable formats for cinema space exhibition include 8mm, Super-8mm, 16mm, 35mm, QuickTime/ProRes and Blu-ray.
+Please note that we cannot currently ensure that DCP will be a viable format for us in 2023.
 We also seek submissions of cinematic (and “cinema adjacent”) performance, multi-projector (“expanded cinema”) projection works, installations and other works of para/proto/quasi cinema.
 Our curator and technical staff delight at unusual proposals and can often rise to artistic challenges; please bring them on.
-Please contact email@example.com with inquiries concerning alternate exhibition formats or for more information on submitting performance, installation or other non-standard, even non-theatrical work.
-For the online manifestation of CROSSROADS, all works will be presented as digital video, QuickTime ProRes files preferred.
+Please contact firstname.lastname@example.org with inquiries concerning alternate exhibition formats or for more information on submitting performance, installation or other non-standard, even non-theatrical work.
+For the online iteration of CROSSROADS 2023, all works will be presented as digital video, QuickTime ProRes files preferred.

 Our strong preference is that entries be submitted as streaming online video.
-If it is necessary for you to submit your as physical media (e.g. DVD, Blu-Ray, film print or on a hard drive, please contact us at firstname.lastname@example.org to discuss.
+If it is necessary for you to share your submission as physical media (e.g. DVD, Blu-Ray, film print, hard drive, etc.) please contact us at email@example.com to discuss.

 DEADLINES & ENTRY FEES: